denisidoro/navi/README.md

 By simply running `navi` you will be prompted with the default cheatsheets.

-### Preventing execution

-If you run `navi --print`, the selected snippet won't be executed.
-It will be printed to stdout instead.

-### Pre-filtering

-If you run `navi query <cmd>`, the results will be pre-filtered.

-### Shell widget

 You can use **navi** as a widget to your shell.
 This way, your history is correctly populated and you can edit the command as you wish before executing it.

-In order to use it, add this line to your `.bashrc`-like file:
+To set it up, add this line to your `.bashrc`-like file:
 ```sh
 # bash
 source <(navi widget bash)